EmanuelPires/synthyclicky/README.md

-This App is a game where you can only click on any image once and if you click on an image more than once then the game is over.
+This app is a game where you can only click on any image once and if you click on an image more than once then the game is over.
 After each click the images shuffle.

 While I wasn't able to have all of the functions working several of them do work.
 The app is made in React so it's made up of a Class component and two functional components children and grandchildren.